Home

 Lets face it, most of us are busy.
 Another big plus when you use a mortgage broker is saving you time.
 Why?

-* You arrange a time at your convenience, to sit down with the mortgage broker, with no distractions and no feelings of being rushed.
+• You arrange a time at your convenience, to sit down with him or her, with no distractions and no feelings of being rushed.
 You discuss your situation and they go to work.

-* The mortgage broker then shops the mortgage market.
+• They then shops the market.
 This would take you a huge amount of time.

-* The mortgage broker arranges everything for you, including all the mortgage documents.
+• The broker arranges everything for you, including all the necessary documents.
 There is no 2nd, 3rd or 4th visits to the bank.

-- We actually have never stepped into any of the buildings where our mortgages were held.
+- We actually have never stepped into any of the buildings where our house loans were held.
 It may not even be in your area.
 It may be placed in a different city, state or province.

 Remember, they are shopping the best rates and terms for you.
 Imagine trying to do that on your own!

-* Whenever everything is ready, you again arrange a time of your convenience and sit down with your mortgage broker.
+• Whenever everything is ready, you again arrange a time of your convenience and sit down with your broker.
 They go over all the details with you and if everything is OK, you sign some papers, and you are on your way.

-* That's it.
-The next step is when you make your first mortgage payment. what is a mortgage broker padlock
+• That's it.
+The next step is when you make your first payment.

 What is a Mortgage Broker?